Why should I brush my dog's teeth?

 Is it okay to use human toothpaste?

 No. Human toothpastes contain ingredients that should not be swallowed.
 If it is swallowed, it can cause an upset stomach or digestive disturbances.
-Some human toothpastes contain high levels of sodium which may even injure your dog.
+Some human toothpastes contain high levels of sodium which may even make your pet ill, while others may contain xylitol which is toxic for dogs.

 My friend recommended that I use baking soda.
 Is this okay?